shrutipathania0/Assignment1/README.md

 7. Explain how to securely use the Gemini API key using the Google Colab Secrets environment.
 8. Explain how to create `Prompt.txt` and `README.md` files for the project.

-## How to Run the Project

-1. Open the notebook in Google Colab.
-2. Install the required library.
-3. Add your Gemini API key (or configure it using Colab Secrets).
-4. Run all cells.
-5. Enter a question when prompted.
-6. The chatbot will generate a response.

-## Author

-Shruti Pathania